Professional Registration/Chartership types

 Why apply?

-The EI is the professional body for energy, supporting knowledge, skill and good practice in the sector, so joining the register sets the seal on your practice.
+Joining the register sets the seal on your expertise in energy efficiency.
 It demonstrates your professionalism and commitment to high standards, and your passion for helping businesses develop their energy culture.
 Our fully searchable directory gives you a showcase for the services you offer, backed up by our Energy Efficiency Experts logo, and a code of conduct.
 Find out more at the Energy Efficiency Experts register.

 How to apply